gurditsingh/hydeout/_posts/test.md

    records intended to be sent at high volumes and high frequencies.
  - Producer record handed over to a RecordAccumulator, where it will be added to a collection of record batch objects.
  - Each of these RecordBatch objects is going to be sent to the broker that owns the assigned partition.
- - There are a lot of configuration settings that determine how many producer records are to be accumulated and buffered into a RecordBatch before it is sent off to the brokers.
+ - There are a lot of **configuration settings** that determine how many producer records are to be accumulated and buffered into a RecordBatch before it is sent off to the brokers.
- -
+	 **- batch.size :**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODM2NjA5MzcsLTEwMDk2NDUwMTMsLT
+eyJoaXN0b3J5IjpbLTIxMDczMDYyNTQsLTEwMDk2NDUwMTMsLT
 c5MjA5ODkwMiwtMTYxNjYyODgxNiwtMTAyODA2MjkyNSwxODAz
 MzU0NTI2LC00MjY3NTk2ODMsLTEyNTcxMDEwMzUsMTYzODkyMz
 kwMywtMTU4OTc4NjUxOCw2MTEwMDkzNjMsMTE2ODQ5ODIwMiw3